 However, proving fault in a car accident lawsuit is not always easy.
 Our experienced car accident lawyers can help fight defendants’ insurance companies to establish fault in your case.

-Proving Negligence in a Car Accident Lawsuit
+How to Prove Negligence in a Car Accident

 Victims should always attempt to retrieve contact information for any witnesses to their accidents.
 Contact information should include witnesses’ names, addresses, and phone numbers.
 Our team can provide guidance when reaching out to witnesses for their statements.